-Formula E is proud of its green credentials hile the Mahindra Racing team will aim to be carbon neutral set to change soon it is not yet mandatory to join, but in parallel we wish to make it mandatory in the near future through the championship's sporting regulations," says Tailpied.
+Formula E is proud of its green credentials /hile the Mahindra Racing team will aim to be carbon neutral by next season.

+'At Mahindra we work hard to improve our sustainability and fight pollution in our everyday lives' it is not yet mandatory to join, but in parallel we wish to make it mandatory in the near future through the championship's sporting regulations," says Tailpied.
 "For Formula E it would send a positive signal that the teams are doing it themselves even before it's a regulation."
+MAXIMUM IMPACT One of the key things the FIA Environment and Sustainability Commission is keen to do is get more F1 circuits involved with the accreditation programme, because of the number of events they encompass throughout a year which can achieve the FIA's 'maximum impact' targets.
+Currently in F1 only the Circuit de Catalunya limited to motor sport.